We caught up with Colombian bassist, singer, and songwriter Soy Emilia to celebrate the release of her debut album ‘Reconstrucción’.

 The campaign was developed to celebrate International Women's Day, and Spotify called me because my project showed a strong and independent woman that is breaking all the barriers.
 It was very important that Spotify saw Soy Emilia as a woman that could set an example for other women.
 I have been part of the music industry for 10 years now, playing bass with other artists and with my own project.
-At first I didn't pay attention to the strength of being a woman in the music industry, but then I realised that some times I was the only woman in a crew of 15, or that it was not that common to see women bass players.
-I didn't let that guide my career, and yes, sometimes I have to act more like a man to be respected on a stage or in a technical reunion, but I earned my place working hard for it, studying every day and owning my bass performance.
+At first, I didn't pay attention to the strength of being a woman in the music industry, but then I realized that sometimes I was the only woman in a crew of 15, or that it was not that common to see women bass players.
+I didn't let that guide my career, and yes, sometimes I have to act more like a man to be respected on a stage or in a technical reunion, but I earned my place by working hard for it, studying every day, and owning my bass performance.

 I think the most important thing is to trust yourself and your music.
 Don't let anyone’s opinion about you and your project affect what you do.
 Listen to yourself and the people close to you, study your market so you know what's going on in the music industry and that will guide you on how to go on.

 2019 is still a very important year, even though the first half of the year has already passed and my project reached all the goals I wanted to achieve.